A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Discussion

 \subsection{Alternative mechanisms}

-While overbidding can be an efficient tool to link supply and demand, we find that it may also backfire due to the non-binding nature of the AEU, which allows dropping matches.
+While overbidding can be an efficient tool to link supply and demand, we find that it may also backfire due to the non-binding nature of the AEU, which allows matches to drop.
+If the policymakers' aim is to get rid of these potential inefficiencies, or attenuate their effect, the following options may be considered.

-\paragraph{Convex bid sets} Even if the nonbinding nature of the bids is required by the policy makers, we may improve efficiency without overbidding and the related outcome uncertainty. \textit{Convex bid sets} \cite{csercsik2022convex}, allow participants to bid at several different DPs an overall quantity greater than $qr^C$ or $qa^S$ while also avoiding overmatching by ensuring that at the end of the process, a convex combination of the submitted bids will be assigned to each participant, i.e. the total matched quantity of the participant is limited.
+\paragraph{Convex bid sets} Even if the nonbinding nature of the bids is essentially required, we may improve efficiency without overbidding and the related outcome uncertainty. \textit{Convex bid sets} \citep{csercsik2022convex}, allow participants to bid at several different DPs an overall quantity greater than $qr^C$ or $qa^S$ while also avoiding overmatching.
+In this case, the clearing algorithm must take into account that the individual bids are parts of a convex bid set and determine their acceptance/rejection accordingly, i.e., by not allowing the overmatching of any participant.
+This may be straightforward in some cases (when some of a supplier's bids are present in a DP where there is oversupply, or vice versa for consumers), but in general, the choice of matched and non-matched (cancelled) bids is highly non-trivial.
+For example, cancelling a supply bid at a DP (e.g., at a less preferred DP of a supplier) will decrease the total supply at the corresponding DP, thus also limiting the demand bids that may be matched there.
+Even if the total matched quantity remains unaffected, choosing the matches potentially affects the resulting utility of participants by determining which consumers gain access to cheaper sources (even if the pro-rata principle is applied at each DP), and how welfare is distributed among participants.
+Analysing axiomatic approaches in such multi-platform trading markets, which incorporate convex bid sets, may be a promising future research topic.

 \paragraph{Delivery constraints} The current AggregateEU mechanism does not account for the capacity constraints of LNG terminals (DPs) in the matching process.
 In the absence of such a constraint, a match using one or more DPs beyond their physical capacities is theoretically possible.
 A clearing mechanism with complex bid sets and DP-related constraints could avoid this.